wk8/virtualbox-cookbook/README.md

 * Add dependencies on required per-platform cookbooks (required for Chef 11's chef-solo).

+## v0.7.3:

+* Use the correct dmg package format depending on VirtualBox's version.

 ## v0.7.2:

 * Update OS X installer to use new pkg format - thanks josephholsten.